NP Thyroid - Generic Armour Thyroid

 Priced Per Pill

 Common 30-Day Supply: 30

 NP Thyroid, generic Armour Thyroid, may be prescribed to treat underactive thyroid and prevent an enlarged thyroid gland, known as goiter.
-It is a natural form of the hormones triiodothyronine (T3) and thyroxine (T4).
+It is a natural form of the hormones triiodothyronine (T3) and thyroxine (T4) made from desiccated porcine (pig) thyroid.
 T3 plays a central role in digestion, energy production, temperature regulation, heart rate, and brain development and function.

 Prescription Product: We will ask for your prescription information after checkout.

 Underactive thyroid, or hypothyroidism, is common and in most cases treatable.

 NP Thyroid may be prescribed to replace low levels of triiodothyronine (T3) and thyroxine (T4).
 Other indications: manage thyroid cancer, thyroid nodules, prevent and treat goiter.
 It is not prescribed for temporary, or transient, hypothyroidism.

 It is derived from desiccated porcine thyroid.
 It is considered a natural source of the hormone rather than synthetic, or "man-made."